bingliang83/DNApooling/README.md

 # DNApooling

 **DNApooling** is an R package for estimating parental contributions to DNA pools using SNP genotype data.
-It applies differential evolution optimization to infer family proportions from allele frequencies observed in pooled offspring samples.
-This is particularly useful for aquaculture and livestock breeding programs where parentage is unknown but genotype information is available.
+It applies **Differential Evolution (DE)** optimization to infer family proportions based on allele frequencies observed in pooled offspring samples.

+This method is especially useful for **mass-spawning species**, where tracking individual mating pairs is often impractical.
+DNApooling enables researchers and breeders to analyze pooled DNA data efficiently, even without prior knowledge of parental sex.
+However, including sex information can improve speed and accuracy, particularly in large spawning populations.

+## Key Features

+- Estimates relative parental contributions in pooled samples.
+- Compatible with datasets with or without known parental sex.
+- Uses observed allele frequencies and parent genotypes as input.

+## Applications

+DNApooling is particularly beneficial in breeding programs and genetic studies involving mass-spawning aquatic species.
+Potential use cases include:

+- **Progeny testing** without individual tagging.
+- **Investigating spawning patterns** and contributions in mass spawning events.
+- **Estimating genetic diversity** within pooled offspring samples.
+- Supporting **broodstock management** and **selective breeding** decisions.

+## Requirements

+- Genotype data for all candidate parents.
+- Allele frequency data from pooled offspring.
+- Optional: sex information for each parent.

 ---